cuperman/yarn-workspaces-example/README.md

 # Yarn Workspace Example

+## Description

 An example mono-repo that combines the following technologies:

 * Yarn Workspaces - to manage packages and cross dependencies
 * Typescript - for type definitions in Javascript
 * Jest - for unit tests
 * AWS CDK - for infrastructure as code

+## Packages

+The following packages make up the application:

+* Typescript package - standard build and test configurations for all Typescript-based packages
+* Hello world - Lambda runtime code for the Hello World app
+* Infrastructure - Cloud infrastructure for the Hello World app

 ## Usage